 Keeping the legacy of Beatrix Potter alive

 The children's author Beatrix Potter was inspired by nature, wildlife and countryside.
-We work with her publisher, Frederick Warne & Co Ltd, to protect the land, farms and cottages she gave to the National Trust.
+We work with her original publisher; Frederick Warne & Co Ltd, a part of Penguin Random House, to protect the land, farms and cottages she gave to the National Trust.
 This includes her beloved home Hill Top, which still holds some of her most treasured belongings.